tattn/voicevox-client/Sources/VOICEVOX/Docs.docc/index.md

 ## Getting Started

-### Basic Setup

-To start using VOICEVOX, you need to:
+To start using VOICEVOX in your application, follow these steps:

-1. Create a configuration
+1. Create a ``VOICEVOXConfiguration``
-2. Initialize the synthesizer
+2. Initialize the ``Synthesizer``
 3. Load voice models
 4. Generate speech from text